ElectroTechnique/TSynth-for-Teensy3.6/Firmware/README.md

 V1.17 - Velocity sensitivity added.
 There are four velocity curves (see [electrotechnique.cc](https://electrotechnique.cc) post about this) that change the volume level with the velocity value.
 Also a minor fix to PWM source changing that failed to switch the filter envelope on when coming from fixed PW.

+V1.16 - Envelopes closed when a patch changes or the Panic button is pressed, to prevent next patch sounding.